Hagar-Ahmed-Rayan/NY-Times/README.md

-# newyork_times
+# New York Times
 this screens is developed using clean acri with its 3 layers 1-presentation:controller(Bloc),screens,widget 2-data:data source,models,repositories 3-domain:entities,base repositories,usecases